Rotengar/Obsidian.Character.Vaults/README.md

 2. Create an empty vault
 3. Settings > Community Plugins > Toggle 'Safe mode' off, close settings.
 4. Uncompress the .zip file downloaded from here dropping the contents directly into the root folder of the vault, the notes will load.
+5. Add a . to the front of the obsidian folder.
-5. Verify that the community plugins are active.
+6. Verify that the community plugins are active.
-6. Have fun!
+7. Have fun!

 ---